Future Energy Systems PhD candidate Stephanie Chute-Ibsen is heading to Berlin to pitch a new perspective on land reclamation

 Is the community truly restored if no one is living in it?
 If no one has come back, is the government using the right criteria to judge success?

-Stephanie Chute-Ibsen, a PhD candidate working with Dr. Anne Naeth in the Future Energy Systems Land and Water theme, is asking questions like those, but instead of a hypothetical community she’s studying real sites being reclaimed after human-caused disruptions, and instead of counting families in houses she’s counting tiny creatures that live beneath our feet.
+Stephanie Chute-Ibsen (pronouns: they/them), a PhD candidate working with Dr. Anne Naeth in the Future Energy Systems Land and Water theme, is asking questions like those, but instead of a hypothetical community they're studying real sites being reclaimed after human-caused disruptions, and instead of counting families in houses they're counting tiny creatures that live beneath our feet.

-Her idea recently captured the imagination of the UAlberta Falling Walls Lab jury, so this November she’s bound for Berlin to spread awareness about invertebrates.
+Their idea recently captured the imagination of the UAlberta Falling Walls Lab jury, so this November they're bound for Berlin to spread awareness about invertebrates.

 Introducing the Invertebrates